Hostplek/notify/README.txt

 ------------------------

-The administrative interface is at: Administer >> Configuration >> People >> Notification settings.
+The administrative interface is at: Administer >> Configuration >> People >> Notify.
 The Settings tab is for setting how often notifications are sent, and for selecting notification by note type.
 The Users tab is to review and see per-user settings.